jackdh/RasaTalk/README.md

 <h3>Known issues</h3>

 * Prettier is picking up a non existent issue with spacing.
-* Entities are not switching correctly requiring a reload on that page.
 * Dashboard analytics need a default value.

 <h3>Thanks</h3>